Review of: KINFO

 - New Notifications — KINFO will alert you to news that may have an impact on your investments.

 - Limited List of Supported Brokerages — You must have an account from a list of selected brokerages to get the full effect of KINFO.
-Unfortunately, a number of big brokers — including Schwab — aren't currently on the list.
+However, the number of supported brokers continues to grow.

 - No Live Brokerage Account — KINFO is NOT a brokerage, so if you're looking for those kinds of services, you'll have to find another app.